Northern Safety Network Yukon

 Step 2

 The employee taking the training on behalf of the company must be a full-time (regular or permanent) Yukon site employee.
 An employee is deemed to be full-time (regular or permanent) when he/she is employed in a continuous capacity for the COR® company.
-This individual's name must appear on the company's payroll and be covered by the firm's WCB account.
+This individual's name must appear on the company's payroll and be covered by the firm's WSCB account.
 Please contact NSNY for further information if required.

 Step 3

-Once the company has met the COR® training requirments, an external audit must be arranged.
+Once the company has met the COR® training requirements, an external audit must be arranged.
 The audit must be performed within 60 days of establishing a Yukon work site.
 If the audit is successful, a three year Yukon COR® may be issued.
 For those employers that achieve the Certificate of Recognition in Yukon, they are required to maintain their COR® according to NSNY requirements.

 • An up-to-date copy of their Letter of Good Standing from their home jurisdiction